-With regards to RWT & WHT this delegated authority is also extended to the Estates development and Facilitates Department (although only for emergency orders and spend relating to Measured Term Contracts) and the Pharmacy Department.
-Finally, the only other exception agreed at RWT is in relation to the use of Purchasing Cards which, as a minimum, must be authorised by the Chief Finance Officer.
+With regards to UHNM, RWT, WHT and BCHFT this delegated authority is also extended to the Estates and Facilities division and the Pharmacy department.
+The only exception agreed for these Trusts is in relation to the use of Purchasing Cards which, as a minimum, must be authorised by the Chief Finance Officer.